sofaprotocol/sofa-spec/README.md

       "type": "…", // supported types: button, group "label": "…", // displayed button text
-      "value": …, // underlying value sent by tapping button "echo": …, // boolean, adds the label value to conversation as a text message when true "controls": …, //nested list of controls inside type "group" }
+      "value": …, // underlying value sent by tapping button "echo": …, // boolean, when true, tapping the button will add the label value to the conversation as if you had typed/sent it by hand
+      "controls": …, //nested list of controls inside type "group" }
   ],